ZdravkoDimitrovArnaudov/AOS-XV6-RISCV/Projects/P2/README.md

 In your Makefile, replace `CPUS := 2` with `CPUS := 1` .
 The old setting runs xv6 with two CPU cores, but you only need to do scheduling for a single core in this project.

 ## Tips
+In order to maintain the complexity of the lab attained, we assume that the priority will be not inherited after performing a `fork()`.

 Most of the code for the scheduler is quite localized and can be found in **proc.c.** The associated header file, **proc.h** is also quite useful to examine.
 To change the scheduler, not much needs to be done; study its control flow and then try some small changes.